As war rages, the world greets Ukrainian ambassadors with standing ovations wherever they go

 Markarova was greeted with a 40-second standing ovation from Democrats and Republicans alike inside the chamber.
 Many lawmakers from both parties wore bright blue or yellow blazers or scarves, the colors of the Ukrainian flag.
 While guests at the event were waiving Ukrainian flags, Markarova appeared overwhelmed by the outpouring of support as she thanked lawmakers and hugged the first lady.

 The response Markarova received in the United States on Tuesday night is in line with a trend in recent days: Ukrainian ambassadors are being greeted with overwhelming support and standing ovations from world leaders.
-The latest came Wednesday when Vadym Prystaiko, the Ukrainian ambassador to the United Kingdom, was given a rousing welcome by members of Parliament, including British Prime Minister Boris Johnson, during the weekly Prime Minister’s Questions inside the House of Commons.
+The latest came Wednesday when Vadym Prystaiko, the Ukrainian ambassador to the United Kingdom, was given a rousing welcome by members of Parliament, including British Prime Minister Boris Johnson, during the weekly Prime Minister’s Questions in the House of Commons.
 While clapping is usually frowned upon in the chamber, Commons Speaker Lindsay Hoyle gave his instant approval at the applause for Ukraine — a rare display of cross-chamber unity.

 “We generally do not allow applause in this chamber,” Hoyle said with a smile, much to the delight of the laughing audience of MPs.
 “But on this occasion, the House quite rightly wants to demonstrate our respect and support for your country and its people in the most difficult of times.”